AGI Requires a Coordination Layer on Top of Pattern Repositories: The Biological Foundation: Intelligence Emerges From Pattern Repositories

-These systems are not peripheral.
-They are the substrate that makes everyday reasoning possible.
-Equally important, the substrate is plastic: practice and experience continually add structure to these repositories (stocking the ocean), expanding what can be executed quickly and reliably~\cite{squire2013,shiffrin1977}.
+These include autonomic regulation, threat appraisal, motor control, hierarchical perception, and automatic language processing~\cite{kandel2013,gazzaniga2014}.
+These systems are not peripheral; they are the substrate that makes everyday reasoning possible.
+It is plastic: practice continually adds structure, expanding what can be executed quickly and reliably~\cite{shiffrin1977}.